-If you want to allow the Massachusetts Department of Revenue (DOR) to discuss your 2017 tax return with the paid preparer who signed it, fill in the "Yes" oval in the signature area of the return at the bottom of page 4 of the Form 1.
-This authorization applies only to the individual whose signature appears in the "Paid Preparer" section of your return.
+If you want to allow the DOR to discuss your 2018 tax return with the paid preparer who signed it, fill in the Yes oval in the signature area of the return at the bottom of page 4 of the Form 1.
+This authorization applies only to the individual whose signature appears in the paid preparer section of your return.
 It does not apply to the firm, if any, shown in that section.

-If you fill in the "Yes" oval, you, and your spouse if filing a joint return, are authorizing DOR to call the paid preparer to answer any questions that may arise during the processing of your return.
+If you fill in the Yes oval, you, and your spouse if filing a joint return, are authorizing DOR to call the paid preparer to answer any questions that may arise during the processing of your return.
 You are also authorizing the paid preparer to:

-• give DOR any information that is missing from your return;
+• Give DOR any information that is missing from your return;

-• call DOR for information about the processing of your return or the status of your refund or payment(s); and respond to certain DOR notices that you have shared with the preparer about math errors, offsets and return preparation.
+• Call DOR for information about the processing of your return or the status of your refund or payment(s); and

+• Respond to certain DOR notices that you have shared with the preparer about math errors, offsets and return preparation.
 The notices will not be sent to the preparer.

 You are not authorizing the paid preparer to receive any refund check, bind you to anything (including any additional tax liability), or otherwise represent you before DOR.
 If you want to expand the paid preparer's authorization, see Form M-2848, Power of Attorney and Declaration of Representative.
-Form M-2848 is available by visiting mass.gov/dor.
+Form M-2848 is available at mass.gov/dor.

 The authorization cannot be revoked.
-However, the authorization will automatically end no later than the due date (without regard to extensions) for filing your 2018 tax return.
-This is April 15, 2019 for most people.
+However, the authorization will automatically end no later than the due date (without regard to extensions) for filing your 2019 tax return.
+This is April 15, 2020 for most people.